 3rd: All the passions supporting the Paralympics come together as one.
 The Paralympic Flame is Born!

-The flames from each flame lighting festival and the torch relays from all over Japan will be brought together in Tokyo on the 21st of August where the official Paralympic Flame will be lit.
+The flames from each flame lighting festival and the torch relays from all over Japan will be brought together in Tokyo, where the official Paralympic Flame will be lit.
 The final four days of the Paralympic Torch Relay will then commence in Tokyo.

 Tokyo 2020 Paralympic Torch Relay glossary